ovinc/imgseries/README.md

 # Note: threshold.vmin can be combined with threshold.vmax for a bandpass

 # Other transform parameters / methods:
-images.save_transform()  # save rotation, crop etc. parameters in a json file images.load_transform()  # load rotation, crop etc. parameters from json file images.active_transforms  # see currently applied transforms on images images.reset_transforms()  # reset all transforms
+images.save_transforms()  # save rotation, crop etc. parameters in a json file images.load_transforms()  # load rotation, crop etc. parameters from json file images.active_transforms  # see currently applied transforms on images images.reset_transforms()  # reset all transforms